JiwanjotSoni/JiwanjotSoni/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=%2336BCF7&lines=Hi+there%2C+I'm+Jiwanjot+Soni;Hi+there%2C+I'm+a+software+engineer;Hi+there%2C+I'm+a+content+creator)](#)

-I make weird stuff.
-Sometimes people like the stuff I make.🐘
+I make weird stuff, and sometimes people like the stuff I make.🐘

 - Open source is something I'm interested in.